What is Plantwide Overhead Rate?

-Plantwide overhead rate is the overhead rate which is used by companies for the purpose of allocating its entire manufacturing overhead costs to its line of products and other cost objects respectively and this method of overhead allocation finds its place in very small entities with minimized or simple cost structure.
+The Plantwide overhead rate is the overhead rate that companies use to allocate their entire manufacturing overhead costs to their line of products and other cost objects.
+This overhead allocation method finds its place in very small entities with a minimized or simple cost structure.

 Plantwide overhead rate is a method of allocating manufacturing overhead costs to the products and cost objects associated with the business.
-It is generally suited for firms that are small and have a simple cost structure.
-There are a few scenarios where its usage is suitable:
+It is generally suited for small firms and has a simple cost structure.
+However, there are a few scenarios where its usage is suitable:

-- The total sum of the overhead cost to be allocated is not materialistic enough.
-The usage of multiple allocation rates to drive a higher level of allocation is not needed.
+- The total sum of the overhead cost to be allocated is not worldly enough.
+Using multiple allocation rates to drive a higher level of allocation is not needed.

-- The various departments which are present in the company are providing a similar type of service.
+- The various departments present in the company are providing a similar type of service.

-- The management accepts to use a single allocation base for allocation of the entire overhead cost.
+- The management accepts using a single allocation base to allocate the entire overhead cost.

-It means the total number of direct labor hours is taken as the denominator, and this is divided by the numerator as the total overhead cost of the company.
+It means the total number of direct labor hours is taken as the denominator, which is divided by the numerator as the total overhead cost of the company.

 How to Calculate?